 The next and more fun temporary housing option are vacation rentals!
 Doesn’t that sound exciting?
 Typically, many vacation rentals that are used for short-term vacation homes can also be used for longer stays.
 Some examples of companies that offer vacation rentals are Airbnb and HomeAway.
 These companies then guide people to properties (or private rooms within the property) that are available on a short term basis.
 Very similar to corporate housing, these can also be a lot cheaper if your stay is longer, and they typically come equipped with everything you need as far as furniture, housewares and linens are concerned

 One pro of this type of rental is rates that are way cheaper during the offseason months.
 Cost could also be a con if your stay is during the busy season, or summer/holiday months.

 Extended Stay Hotels

-The downside of using an extended stay hotel is the noise from neighbors, just in case your neighbor like to have loud hotel parties at 3 am.
-Plus living in a hotel room for a few weeks can get old quick, even if it has a free continental breakfast.
+The downside of using an extended stay hotel is living in a hotel room for a few weeks can get old quick, even if it has a free continental breakfast.

 Where to Keep Your Stuff

 A final thing that should be considered when looking for temporary housing is storage.
 If you are moving for a temporary, but extended amount of time, you may need to find a self-storage facility to store your furniture or extra personal items.
-Another thing to consider is the proximity of the storage facility to your temporary housing location.
+You’ll also want to consider is the proximity of the storage facility to your temporary housing location.